-The SUBDIRS macro holds a list of subdirectories in which building of various sorts can occur.
+The SUBDIRS variable holds a list of subdirectories in which building of various sorts can occur.
 Many targets (e.g. all) in the generated Makefile will run both locally and in all specified subdirectories.
 Note that the directories listed in SUBDIRS are not required to contain Makefile.ams; only Makefiles (after configuration).
 This allows inclusion of libraries from packages which do not use Automake (such as gettext).
-The directories mentioned in SUBDIRS must be direct children of the current directory.
-For instance, you cannot put 'src/subdir' into SUBDIRS.